ThoughtWorks-DPS/secure-aws-ref-impl/README.md

         ➜ . ./.credentials-ops
         ➜ . ./assume_role.sh <target-account-number> DevAdmin <current-mfa-token>
-        ➜ aws iam list-accounts
-        ➜ aws s3 mb s3://test-bucket-1123123123
+        ➜ aws s3 mb s3://test-bucket-11231231235

-Again, the aws iam command should show that you are in the target account, but the call to make the bucket should fail because the user doesn't have permission.
+The call to make the bucket should fail because the user doesn't have permission.

 If you would like to assume a role with any of the accounts using the console, you will need to be logged in as one of the defined users and then visit https://signin.aws.amazon.com/switchrole?account=[accountId]&roleName=[RoleForThatUser].